celestiaorg/celestia-app/docs/architecture/ADR-001-ABCI++.md

 - Separate rollup block data from the stateful portion of the transaction
 - Use the appropriate signature for the selected block size
 - Follow the non-interactive default rules (not done here)
-- Create celestia specific data hash by erasuring the block data
+- Create Celestia-specific data hash by erasure-coding the block data

 We also need this functionality for validators to verify that